Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 The Magma A10-803 is made from 100 percent 18-8 mirror polished stainless steel, giving you a sturdy setup that includes 162 square inches of cooking surface and 11,200 BTUs of heat.

-True to its name, Magma’s grill heats up fast, cooks evenly, stows, sets up, and also cleans easily.
-Magma has put this design through wind tests, so I wasn’t completely surprised that cooking in 7-10 mph wind didn’t keep me from cooking fantastic food.
+True to its name, Magma’s grill heats up fast, cooks evenly, stows, sets up, and cleans easily.
+Magma has put this design through wind tests, so I wasn’t shocked that cooking in 7-10 mph wind didn’t keep me from cooking fantastic food.

 Because of its stainless steel construction, I’ve been able to use this in all kinds of weather.
-It has seen plenty of salt, sun, and rain, yet there still isn’t any sign of rust.
+It has seen plenty of salt, sun, and rain, yet there is still no sign of rust.

 The likelihood of flare-ups is significantly reduced because of the lined safety shell.
 I also like the locking lid, which eases transportation and ensures that the lid never slams shut.